nischayv/NewsCache/README.md

  2. Command line statements to install other stuff

-   Navigate to project root in cmd or open terminal in the IDE.
+   ..*Navigate to project root in cmd or open terminal in the IDE.

-   Install Bower: npm install -g bower (-g installs it globally for all projects in future.
+   ..*Install Bower: npm install -g bower (-g installs it globally for all projects in future.
 Ignore it if you don't want it)

-   Run bower: bower install
+   ..*Run bower: bower install

-   Install Gulp: npm install -g gulp
+   ..*Install Gulp: npm install -g gulp

- 3. To use gulp to enable livereload to avoid running the whole program type -
+ 3. This project uses gulp - a javascript task runner.

-    gulp watch
+    ..*To use gulp to enable livereload to avoid running the whole program type "-gulp watch" in the terminal.
        This basically watches for any changes in the javascript and html files.

  4. If we plan to write tests we have to use Karma, a test runner for javascript.
     Will add the stuff if needed.